-Feasibility analysis of nonmotorized crossing options to the future Shoreline South/145th Street Station was conducted in 2016 through 2017.
-In 2018, the City will advance design and environmental review of the preferred option, 148th Street Pedestrian/Bicycle Bridge, and continue to conduct stakeholder and public outreach.
+Feasibility analysis of non-motorized crossing options to the future Shoreline South/145th Station was conducted in 2016 through 2017.
+In 2019, the City will advance design and environmental review of the preferred option, a crossing in the vicinity of N 148th Street, and continue to conduct stakeholder and public outreach.

-Plans are underway to construct the Sound Transit Lynnwood Link Extension (LLE) through Shoreline with two light rail stations, Shoreline South/145th Street and Shoreline North/185th Street Stations, opening in 2024.
-In preparation for the arrival of light rail transit, the City has been pro-active in finding ways to get people to these stations safely and efficiently, including strengthening nonmotorized connections.
+Plans are underway to construct the Sound Transit Lynnwood Link Extension (LLE) through Shoreline with two light rail stations, Shoreline South/145th Station and Shoreline North/185th Station, opening in 2024.
+In preparation for the arrival of light rail transit, the City has been pro-active in finding ways to get people to these stations safely and efficiently, including strengthening non-motorized connections.

-Of the options reviewed, the 148th Street Pedestrian/Bicycle Bridge is estimated to cost the least, provide the shortest, most direct access to the 145th Street station, and has the ability to draw from the most potential users.
+Of the options reviewed, the bridge crossing in the vicinity of N 148th Street is estimated to cost the least, provide the shortest, most direct access to the Shoreline South/145th Station, and has the ability to draw from the most potential users.
 Council approved this as the preferred option on February 27, 2017.

-City staff presented progress on the 145th Street Station Access Nonmotorized Crossing Options Feasibility Analysis at the following City Council Meetings:
+City staff presented progress on the Feasibility Analysis at the following City Council Meetings:

 Click on image to view map

-Preliminary design and environmental analysis is scheduled to begin in winter 2018.
+Preliminary design and environmental analysis is scheduled to begin in spring 2019.
 In addition, the City is actively seeking grants to help fund the design and construction of the bridge.